The Digital Trust & Safety Mindset

 6 Feb 2019

-If you ask most risk teams about their goal, they’ll say the same thing: preventing loss.
+If you ask most risk management teams about their goal, they’ll say the same thing: having a safety-first mindset to prevent loss.
 Their organizational structures, processes, and tools exist to serve that goal.
 In fact, legacy fraud prevention aims exclusively to reduce risk rather than to encourage growth.

 Legacy fraud prevention systems kill growth by introducing friction to customers rather than fraudsters.
-There’s little to no emphasis on building a great customer experience, increasing user engagement, or enabling revenue growth.
+There’s little to no emphasis on building a great and safe customer experience, increasing user engagement, or enabling revenue growth.

 Additionally, rules-based systems and manual review teams focus on fraud mitigation rather than fraud prevention.
 But mitigation doesn’t scale — especially not in the digital era.
 Fraudsters are innovating at top speed.
 Customers are pushing for the best experience the online world has to offer, and they don’t hesitate to amplify their complaints on social media when they don’t get it.